ThierrySans/CSCC69/tutorials/06/README.md

 ---

-Some key fact about virtual memory:
+Some key facts about virtual memory:

 - All addresses manipulated by assembly instructions are virtual addresses.
 Assembly instructions never manipulate physical addresses.
 - The translation from a virtual address to a physical address is done automatically by the MMU (Memory Management Unit) based on the information mapping stored in the page directory.
 The page directory can be stored anywhere in memory and its location is stored in the CR3 pointer.